Benwagrez/aws-web-in-3-flavors/README.md

 s3deploy.sh - deploys deploy_s3 module including the following resources: 2x CloudFront distributions and 2x S3 buckets

 containerdeploy.sh - deploys deploy_container module including the following resources: TBD

+Note: switching between these deployments quickly can run into DNS caching issues locally and at the name server or isp level.
+This may remove your ability to connect to the website until that records TTL dies.